Thinking beyond borders

 An individual has to file a tax return if he/she has received any income in the tax year in Iceland.

 The tax year is the same as the calendar year.

 The Internal Revenue Directorate annually decides the last day of filing individual income tax return.
-Traditionally it is at the end of March, following the tax year-end.
-An actual tax assessment should be issued by 30 June same year.
+Traditionally it is at the 15th of March, following the tax year-end.
+An actual tax assessment should be issued by 31 May same year.
 If the withholding tax paid is higher than the assessment, the employee will receive a refund.
 If the withholding tax is lower than the assessment, the difference will be collected.